dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TRAIN.md

     Note that the default number of epochs is 140, but you can change this number directly in the `opt.py` file.

     <p align="center">  <img src='training.png' align="center" height="400px"> </p>

+    If you want to start from a pre-trained model and fine-tuned that model with the new images you can.
+Just add `--load_model /path/to/your/model`

+    Example :

+    ~~~

+    python main.py ctdet --exp_id coco_dla --batch_size 32 --master_batch 1 --lr 1.25e-4 --load_model ../models/model_best_final.pth

+    ~~~